7388 Utility Plumber

 Drug Testing Requirement: Applicants for positions in this classification who are not currently employed by the City and County of San Francisco in a safety-sensitive position represented by Plumbers, Local 38, are required to pass pre-employment drug and alcohol testing.
 All employees in this classification may also be subject to drug and alcohol testing upon reasonable suspicion or after a work-related accident.

-Exam Type: CPE
+Exam Type: Entrance

 Human Resources Director